youthinnovationclub/moonhack2018/MobileApp/README.md

-This project a demo project using AppInventor2 to create a nice moon landing theme.
+This project a demo project using AppInventor2 to create a nice moon landing theme, created by Tiger Peng.

 App Inventor for Android is an open-source web application originally provided by Google, and now maintained by the Massachusetts Institute of Technology (MIT).